 Whole Health Action Management (WHAM) promotes whole-person health by reviewing topics such as improving eating habits, physical activity, positive thinking, and sense of purpose and meaning in life.

-If you would like to meet with a Peer Support Specialist, simply ask your Care Manager or a Membership Specialist at the front desk.
+If you would like to meet with a Peer Support Specialist, simply ask your treatment team or a Membership Specialist at the front desk.